2021 Dubai Tennis Championships – Men's singles

-Aslan Karatsev won his first ATP Tour singles title, defeating Lloyd Harris in the final, 6–3, 6–2 to win the men's singles tennis title at the 2021 Dubai Tennis Championships.
-Karatsev became the second wildcard in the tournament's history to win the men's singles title.
-Harris was the first qualifier to reach the final of the Dubai Tennis Championships.
+Aslan Karatsev defeated Lloyd Harris in the final, 6–3, 6–2 to win the men's singles tennis title at the 2021 Dubai Tennis Championships.
+It was his first ATP Tour singles title.
+Karatsev was the second wildcard in the tournament's history to win the men's singles title.

-Novak Djokovic was the defending champion, but chose not to participate.
+Novak Djokovic was the reigning champion, but chose not to participate this year.

 Seeds

 All seeds receive a bye into the second round.

 The players who also received a bye into the second round were as follows, each semifinalist from Doha or Marseille: